Masked Lovebird vs Macaw: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Masked Lovebird and Macaw based on their distinct physical builds and metabolic profiles.
 Masked Lovebird at 1.5-2 oz (43-55 grams) needs caloric intake calibrated to their moderate activity level, while Macaw at Large to Very Large (12-40 inches, 150-1700 grams) requires nutrition matched to their moderate energy output.
 The size difference means food costs diverge significantly: smaller birds consume less volume but may need calorie-dense formulas, while larger birds require bulk quantities of controlled-calorie food.
-Masked Lovebird's predisposition to breed-specific conditions may require specialized dietary formulations, while Macaw may benefit from diets supporting breed-specific conditions.
+Masked Lovebird's predisposition to species-specific conditions may require specialized dietary formulations, while Macaw may benefit from diets supporting species-specific conditions.
 Both birds benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements